-Indoors and outdoors, youth athletes stay active year around in competitive sports, and for many of them heel pain has become “just another part of the game.”
-The foot and ankle physicians at Boulder Medical Center advise that when a child complains of heel pain, it should be diagnosed promptly because it may be a warning sign of a serious foot problem and should be evaluated promptly.
+Indoors and outdoors, youth athletes stay active throughout the year in competitive sports, and for many of them, heel pain has become “just another part of the game.”
+We advise our patients that heel pain can be a warning sign of a serious foot problem and should be evaluated promptly.

-As children become more active in sports they increase their risk for growth plate injuries and subsequent heel pain.
-Heel pain occurs frequently in children ages 6 to 14 as their feet grow and the heel bone develops.
+As children become more active in sports, they increase their risk for growth plate injuries and subsequent heel pain.
+Heel pain frequently occurs in children ages 6 to 14 as their feet grow and the heel bone develops.
 This condition is called Sever’s disease or Calcaneal Apophysitis.
 With Calcaneal Apophysitis, bone forms in an area behind the heel, known as the growth plate, and cartilage is vulnerable to severe inflammation from strain or stress.
 With repeated stresses and strains from over-activity, the heel becomes painful.

 Even though growth plate trauma is the leading cause of heel pain in young people, the condition can be difficult to diagnose.
 We caution that parents should be concerned if a child has pain in the back or bottom of the heel, limps, walks on the toes, or seems to have difficulty participating in normal recreational activities.
-The condition is diagnosed by a thorough examination of the child’s feet and legs and possibly medical imaging tests to rule out other serious causes of heel pain, such as bursitis, tendonitis and fractures.
+The condition is diagnosed by a thorough examination of the child’s feet and legs and possibly medical imaging tests to rule out other serious causes of heel pain, such as bursitis, tendonitis, and fractures.

-About Mark Birmingham, BPM
+About Mark Birmingham, DPM

 Mark Birmingham, DPM, is a board-certified Doctor of Podiatric Medicine.
 DPMs are qualified by their education and training to evaluate and treat conditions affecting the foot, ankle, and related structures of the leg.